pyaillet/doggy/README.md

 ### Build it on your own:

 - Install Rust (see [here](https://www.rust-lang.org/tools/install))
+- Install the dependencies
+  - [protoc](https://grpc.io/docs/protoc-installation/) with the feature `cri` which as activated by default
 - Build the tool: `cargo build --release`
 - Launch it: `./target/release/doggy`